robotframework/robotframework/INSTALL.rst

 is important, at least testing PyPy is probably a good idea.

-Installing PyPy is a straightforward procedure and you can find both installers and installation instructions at https://pypy.org.
+Installing PyPy is a straightforward procedure and you can find both installers and installation instructions at http://pypy.org.
 To validate that PyPy installation was successful, run `pypy --version` or `pypy3 --version`.

 .. note:: Using Robot Framework with PyPy is officially supported only on Linux.

-.. _PATH:

 Configuring `PATH`
 ~~~~~~~~~~~~~~~~~~